Responsibilities

 Context matters

-Information needs vary across pre-flight, take-off, cruise, and landing.
-Showing everything at once creates confusion.
+Information needs vary across pre-flight, take-off, in-flight and landing.
+Showing every data at once creates confusion.

 Design Strategy